-I bought Surface Pro 6 in October 2019 and I used it for around a month before upgrading it to Surface Pro 7.
-One of my main considerations in getting a Surface Pro after 7 years of being a Mac user is because of its amazing portability—it is definitely befitting for travel.
+One of my main considerations in getting a Surface Pro after 7 years of being a Mac user is because of its amazing portability—I love how it takes form of a slim tablet, yet easily transformable into a full laptop.

 (Intel i5, 8GB RAM, 128GB Storage